GabrielSCabrera/BanterBot/README.md

 ### Important Note

-BanterBot requires several SpaCy language models to run, and will automatically download them on first-time initialization, if they are missing -- this process can sometimes take a while.
+BanterBot requires several spaCy language models to run, and will automatically download them on first-time initialization, if they are missing -- this process can sometimes take a while.

 ### Pip (Recommended)